LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/BinarySearch.md

 The panic "runtime error: integer divide by zero" is caused by the division operation in the hours function.
 If l is initialized to 0 in the minEatingSpeed function, then k in the hours function can be 0 when l and r are both 0 and k := l + (r-l)/2 is calculated.

+The time complexity of the minEatingSpeed function is O(N log M), where N is the number of piles and M is the maximum number of bananas in a pile.
+This is because in the worst case, we perform a binary search over the range [1, M] (which takes O(log M) time) and for each mid value, we iterate over all the piles to calculate the hours needed (which takes O(N) time).

+The space complexity of the minEatingSpeed function is O(1), which means the space required by the algorithm is constant, regardless of the number of piles.
+This is because we only use a fixed amount of space to store the variables l, r, k, and the results of the hours and max functions, and this does not change with the input size.

 ```go
 func minEatingSpeed(piles []int, H int) int {
     l, r := 1, 1